HelTecAutomation/HeltecDocs/doc/main/general/lorawan_parameters.md

 ![](img/lorawan_parameters/02.png)

-- **LoRaWAN Net mode** – OTAA.
+- **LoRaWAN Net mode** – OTAA

-  - DevEUI -- A 64-bit globally unique device identifier in IEEE EUI64 address space that uniquely identifies the end-device.
+  > - `DevEUI` -- A 64-bit globally unique device identifier in IEEE EUI64 address space that uniquely identifies the end-device.

-  - AppEUI -- A 64-bit globally unique application identifier in IEEE EUI64 address space that uniquely identifies the entity able to process the Join-req frame.
+  > - `AppEUI` -- A 64-bit globally unique application identifier in IEEE EUI64 address space that uniquely identifies the entity able to process the Join-req frame.

-  - AppKey -- Used in OTAA  to generate session keys.
+  > - `AppKey` -- Used in OTAA  to generate session keys.

 - **LoRaWAN Net mode** – ABP.